361 DEGREES INTERNATIONAL : Announcements and Notices - Voluntary Announcement Increase in Shareholding by the President of the Company | MarketScreener

 INCREASE IN SHAREHOLDING BY THE PRESIDENT OF THE COMPANY

-The board of directors of the Company announces that the Company has been informed that, Mr. Ding Wuhao ("Mr. Ding"), the president, executive director and substantial shareholder of the Company, has increased his shareholding in the Company through his wholly-owned investment holding company, Dings International Company Limited ("Dings International").
-Dings International has acquired an aggregate of 2,692,000 shares of the Company (the "Shares") on The Stock Exchange of Hong Kong Limited on 23 and 24 May 2019 at an average per share price of HK$1.33 and HK$1.36, respectively.
-The total consideration paid by Dings International amounted to approximately HK$3.7 million.
+The board of directors of the Company announces that the Company has been informed that, Mr. Ding Wuhao ("Mr. Ding"), the president, executive director and substantial shareholder of the Company, has increased his shareholding in the Company.
+Mr. Ding has acquired an aggregate of 788,000 shares of the Company (the "Shares") on The Stock Exchange of Hong Kong Limited on 28 May 2019 at an average per share price of approximately HK$1.45.
+The total consideration paid by Mr. Ding amounted to approximately HK$1.2 million.

-Following the above acquisition of Shares by Dings International, the shareholding of Mr. Ding in the Company, through Dings International, increased to 342,758,332 Shares, representing approximately 16.58% of the total issued share capital of the Company as at the date of this announcement.
+Reference is also made to the announcements of the Company dated 27 and 28 May 2019 in relation to the increase in shareholding by Mr. Ding.
+The Company would like to clarify that the purchases made by Mr. Ding on 23, 24 and 27 May 2019 totaling 3,120,000 Shares were acquired by Mr. Ding in his own capacity as a beneficial owner rather than through his wholly-owned investment holding company, Dings International Company Limited ("Dings International").

-The Board considers that the increase in shareholding by Mr. Ding in the Company demonstrates Mr. Ding's confidence in the prospects of the Company.
+Following the above acquisition of Shares by Mr. Ding, the shareholding of Mr. Ding in the Company, increased to 343,974,332 Shares (of which, 3,908,000 Shares as beneficial owner and 340,066,332 Shares held through Dings International), representing approximately 16.64% of the total issued share capital of the Company as at the date of this announcement.